shooshtarilab/RegSCOUT/README.md

 The *ATAC_obj* option should be used when the user has a scATAC-seq dataset that they would like RegSCOUT to use to identify risk-mediating open chromatin regions and run cicero analysis.
 More information on how this scATAC-seq dataset should be formatted can be found below.
 In this case, RegSCOUT will identify open chromatin regions in the scATAC-seq dataset based on a threshold defined using the --peak_th parameter.
 RegSCOUT will also run cicero analysis according to the user's specifications using the --cic_genomic_window and --coaccess_th parameters.

 ### <ins>Required Files</ins>
+The required files when using --mode ATAC_obj are different from those required for --mode peak_table with the exception of the GENCODE gene annotation file, which is still required and the path to this file should still be set with the --gencode_dir parameter.

+### scATAC-seq Seurat Object

 ### --output_dir:
 See description above.